HubConnor/Virtual-fisher-bot-/README.md

-A simple tool to farm the Virtual Fisher bot on Discord made in Visual Basic 2010 Delay is set to simulate typing to stop you from getting banned from the Virtual Fisher bot and or Discord server.
+Automate the Virtual Fisher bot on Discord.
+Delay is to stop you from getting banned.
 Warning!
 If ran for to long you may get blacklisted from the bot.

 	Public Class Form1

     Private Sub Button1_Click(ByVal sender As System.Object, ByVal e As System.EventArgs) Handles Button1.Click
         Timer1.Enabled = True